niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

   After creating a TSP, the user needs to create a service and associate it with it or associate an existing service.

-  3. When the user accesses the option List Trust Services, they will be presented with a list of all the Trust Services associated with them.
+  3. When the user accesses the option Manage Trust Services, they will be presented with a list of all the Trust Services associated with them.
 It contains the following options:
       +  Create a new Service: Adds a New Service;
       +  Edit Trust Service: Edit Trust Services associated to user;
       +  Add new language Info: To add new information to the data in different language;

  #### Trusted Entities

-  4. When the user accesses the option List TEs, they will be presented with a list of all the TEs associated with them.
+  4. When the user accesses the option Manage TEs, they will be presented with a list of all the TEs associated with them.
 It contains the following options:
       +  Create a new Trusted Entity: Adds a New Trusted Entity;
       +  Edit Trust Service Provider: Edit Trust Service Providers associated to user;
       +  Add new language Info: To add new information to the data in different language;